 img

 The journey of a thousand (S)miles begins with one step!

 Our practice was established in Penshurst in the late 1800s by William Crawford.
-In 1919 his son, John Sydney Crawford, qualified (after serving an apprenticeship) and joined his father’s practice.
-Sometime in the mid-1920s John Sydney Crawford set up his own practice in the main street of Penshurst (see cool old photo).
+In 1919, his son, John Sydney Crawford, qualified (after serving an apprenticeship) and joined his father’s practice.
+Sometime in the mid-1920s, John Sydney Crawford established his own practice on the main street of Penshurst (see the cool old photo).

 Young John established his own practice in 1957, building on the vacant site at 16 The Strand.
-In 1962 John Snr moved into 16 The Strand and practiced there until his retirement in the mid 60’s.
-On March 28, 2001 young John (John Robert Crawford) retired after 48 years of practice.
+In 1962, John Snr. moved into 16 The Strand and practised there until his retirement in the mid-1960s.
+On March 28, 2001, young John (John Robert Crawford) retired after 48 years of practice.

-Currently our most loyal active patient is Coral Roberts, who has just clocked up 75 years of continuous care in our practice.
-Coral first attended as an an 8 year old.
-I don’t want to reveal a lady’s age, but you can probably figure the maths out for yourself.
-She’s still got a few years to go to catch Les Riley, who had been attending for just over 80 years when he passed away at age 97 in 2015.
+Currently, our most loyal active patient is Coral Roberts, who has just clocked up 83 years of continuous care in our practice.
+Coral first attended as an 8-year-old.
+She has just surpassed our previous record holder, Les Riley, who had been attending for just over 82 years when he passed away at the age of 97 in 2015.
 Both have/had a full set of teeth thanks to the good work of Johns Jr and Sr (and me in later years).

 Here’s John “junior” the day he retired in 2001.
-Sadly he passed away on January 22nd 2016 at the age of 87.
+Sadly, he passed away on January 22 2016, at the age of 87.
 Here is a nice obituary the ADA NSW Branch published on his life.

+img